Bristol Myers Squibb. Pioneer in immuno-oncology

-In 2022, it will be ten years since ipilimumab became the first immune checkpoint inhibitor (ICR) to be reimbursed for the treatment of advanced melanoma in Belgium.
+Ipilimumab was the first immune checkpoint receptor (ICR) to be reimbursed for the treatment of advanced melanoma in Belgium.
 This marked the beginning of a new era in cancer treatment.

 What is an immune checkpoint inhibitor?

-Ipilimumab is a medicine containing checkpoint inhibitors that reactivate the patient’s immune system response.
+Ipilimumab is a medicine containing checkpoint receptors that reactivate the patient’s immune system response.
 Some cancer cells actually inhibit T cells, a particular type of cell that allows the body to recognise and attack cancer cells.
 This inhibition prevents these cells from recognising the cancer and grows the cancer cells.
-Medications containing checkpoint inhibitors prevent this inhibition from happening.
+Medications containing checkpoint receptors prevent this inhibition from happening.

-There are two types of checkpoint inhibitors.
+There are two types of checkpoint receptors.
 Some medications inhibit the PD-1 checkpoint, while others inhibit the CTLA-4 checkpoint.
-Ipilimumab is a CTLA-4 inhibitor; however, BMS has also developed a PD-1 inhibitor with nivolumab.
+Ipilimumab is a CTLA-4 inhibitor; however, BMS has also developed a PD-1 receptor with nivolumab.

 The introduction of these medicines has significantly impacted treatment strategies in cancer care, improving prognosis in several types of tumours.